igordejanovic/remark-compose/README.md

 ## What does it do?

-- Generates remark slides from HTML template and markdown files.
+- Generates remark slides from HTML template and pure markdown files.
 - Live server that watch for changes in template and markdown files and do output HTML regeneration.